History

 Technical Committee

 The technical committee consists of staff from NDS.
-This committee will make design decisions based on recommendations from the steering committee.
+This committee made design decisions based on recommendations from the steering committee.
 Members include:

 • Alex Ikefuna, NDS Planning Director